lolopinto/ent/docs/docs/ent-schema/fields.md

 ### polymorphic
 Only currently works with `UUIDType`.
-Indicates that this id field can represent different types and we need to keep track of the type so that we know how to find it
+Indicates that this id field can represent different types and we need to keep track of the type so that we know how to find it.

-We end up generating a derivedField to represent the `type` of the object set.
+We end up generating a [derivedField](#derivedFields) to represent the `type` of the object set.

 If not `true` and a list of types is instead passed, only types that matches the given types are allowed to be passed in.